 The Bro Basket

 The Bro Basket is a good place to start if you're looking for a unique gift for the bourbon lover in your life.
 They have many different alcohol gift baskets and you can even change the spirits included for most of them.
-One fun bourbon-related choice is their A Bite of Bourbon box.
+The best bourbon-related choice is their A Bite of Bourbon box.
 This contains 50ml bottles of 4 different bourbons, along with a selection of snacks, a can of coke and a tumbler.

 The club from Spirited Gifts isn’t especially impressive but the same can’t be said about their bourbon gift baskets.
 The company offers a considerable range of these in many different styles.
 Some are even engravable.

 Most of the baskets offer one full-sized bottle of whiskey and various snacks and treats.
 For example, the Four Roses Small Batch Gift Basket contains truffles, cheese, popcorn, and pretzels, along with the bourbon itself.